-Heliotropes are plants belonging to the Boraginaceae family, that is to say herbaceous plants that produce essential oils.
-They are also called “Herbes de Saint Fiacre”.
-The latter owe their name to the fact that their leaves turn towards the sun.
-In total, there are about 250 species in the world, the latter mainly inhabiting the subtropics.
-In Europe, they are more particularly located in the Mediterranean region.
-However, those most commonly used in perfumery are heliotropes originating in South America.
-The latter have a blue, purple or white tint and are often equated with the spring season.
+Heliotropes are herbaceous plants that produce essential oils and belong to the Boraginaceae family.
+They are also known as "Herbes de Saint Fiacre" because their leaves turn towards the sun.
+There are approximately 250 species worldwide, primarily found in subtropical regions.
+In Europe, heliotropes are mostly located in the Mediterranean region.
+However, the species most commonly used in perfumery originate from South America.
+These heliotropes exhibit blue, purple, or white hues and are often associated with the spring season.

-Heliotropin is an aromatic compound that was discovered in the second half of the 19th century.
-Its scent is now extracted using the head space technique, a method developed in the 1970s and aimed at reconstituting the natural scents of a flower as they exist in nature and without damaging them.
-However, it also happens that its smell is reproduced in the laboratory from other raw materials.
-Heliotrope brings a floral touch to feminine or masculine perfumes, at the same time vanilla, suave and balsamic.
-It thus gives more creaminess to the perfumes which contain it and in this sense are somewhat reminiscent of lilac.
-Generally speaking, heliotrope is a very fragrant material.
-If some people almost recognize the scent of a madeleine in fresh butter,However, it does not lack character and has a peppery facet similar to that of the carnation.
+Heliotropin, an aromatic compound, was discovered in the second half of the 19th century.
+Its scent is currently extracted using the headspace technique, a method developed in the 1970s to recreate a flower's natural scent without damaging it.
+Sometimes, the fragrance is reproduced in the laboratory from other raw materials.
+Heliotrope imparts a floral, vanilla, and balsamic touch to feminine and masculine perfumes.
+It adds a creamy quality, reminiscent of lilac.
+Generally, heliotrope is a highly fragrant material.
+Some people may detect a scent reminiscent of a fresh butter madeleine, but it also exhibits a peppery facet, similar to that of carnation.